jovan-kaywa/c_datascience_getdata/CodeBook.md

 5. Merge test and training sets
 6. Rename all variables with labels from the features.txt file
 7. Make variable names unique
-8.filter only needed columns with standard deviation and mena in name, and keep Activity and Subject variables too
+8. filter only needed columns with standard deviation and mena in name, and keep Activity and Subject variables too
+9. make variable names more descriptive
-9. Make another dataset with grouped Subject and Activity variables
+10. Make another dataset with grouped Subject and Activity variables
-10. Summarize each variable to get their mean values
+11. Summarize each variable to get their mean values
-11. Make tidy dataset
+12. Make tidy dataset
-12. Create .csv table with tidy dataset
+13. Create .csv table with tidy dataset

 ### Cleaning of the data
 During the cleaning process, only variables that contains data about Average and Standard devitation are kept.
 [Please check the readme file for all details](https://github.com/jovan-kaywa/c_datascience_getdata/blob/master/README.md)